Don't Bypass Our Concerns

 -

-Go around the Wellhead Protection Area and not require as much heavy construction, preserving the Town's water supply.
+Go around the Wellhead Protection Area and not require as much heavy construction, preventing potential water pollution.

 -

-Be built on an existing road, meaning that nobody's home is taken, will not go through the George Washington National Forest, will preserve the Tuscarora Trail, and avoid further damage to streams.
+Be built on an existing road, meaning that nobody's home is taken, the George Washington National Forest will be preserved, the Tuscarora Trail untouched, and our streams' quality assured.

 -